 Historical reference prices produced by the DMO are available from 12 July 1996 to 21 July 2017 at: historical gilt prices and yields.

 What are the interest/coupon/cash flows on index-linked gilts?
-When will the figures be confirmed?

 How are my index-linked gilt payments affected by movements in the level of RPI?